wrkzcoin/wrkzcoin/TXPOWSERVER.md

 ## Wallet side

 The desktop, mobile and web wallets have a *Transaction PoW Server* section in
-Settings: a switch, host, port and SSL.
+Settings: a switch, host, port, SSL, a *Test* button and *Apply*.
+The switch is **off by default**, so every wallet keeps computing the proof of work on its own CPU until the user turns it on.
+The fields come prefilled with the project's public server, `txpow.wrkz.work` on port 443 with SSL, so enabling it is one switch; any other server can be entered instead.
 The host may include a path (or be a full URL) when the server sits behind a proxy.

-When it is on, the wallet asks the server first and waits up to two minutes for an answer; if the server is unreachable, refuses the job, times out or returns a nonce that does not verify, the wallet computes the proof on its own CPU as before.
+*Test* calls the server's `/health` over the same client path a transaction would use, including the native SSL support check, and reports latency, thread count and queue occupancy without saving anything.
+When the setting is on, the wallet asks the server first and waits up to two minutes for an answer; if the server is unreachable, refuses the job, times out or returns a nonce that does not verify, the wallet computes the proof on its own CPU as before.
 The setting is stored on the device and applied every time a wallet is opened.

 The web wallet keeps paying the 100 WRKZ bypass fee while no server is configured, because its local fallback is far slower than on any other